Internships with Electronic Media

 Faculty Signature Required:

 Peter Randlette is the internship program coordinator.
 Please contact Peter for more information and an application.
-Interested students are expected to meet with faculty and staff at the Spring Academic Fair, Wednesday, May 14th 2014, and submit a current resumé, a letter of interest, and a completed Electronic Media job application (online form).
-The priority deadline for applications is by Friday May 16th, 2014.
+Interested students are expected to meet with faculty and staff at the Spring Academic Fair on Wednesday, May 13th 2015, and submit a current resumé, a letter of interest, and a completed Electronic Media job application (online form).
+The priority deadline for applications is the end of Week 7 of Spring Quarter: Friday, May 15th, 2015.

 Major areas of study include audio recording, animation, electro/acoustic music technology, film and video production, multimedia computing, and media production.